Angola, New York: Angola Horror train wreck

 On December 18, 1867, just after 3 pm, the last coach of the Buffalo-bound New York Express of the Lake Shore and Michigan Southern railway derailed.
 It plunged off a truss bridge into Big Sister Creek just after passing Angola.
 The next car was also pulled from the track and rolled down the far embankment.
 Stoves set both coaches on fire.
-Forty-nine people were killed, with an additional forty being injured.
+Sixty-nine people were killed, with an additional forty being injured.